jamashita/publikum/packages/monad/README.md

 `Optional` enables to avoid this problem. `Optional` describes that may have, or may not have.

-In general, `Optional` is abstract, and it has 2 concrete classes, one is `Some` that describes that has a value, another is `None` that describes that has no values. `Optional` can force to users consider whether the instance has a value or no.
+In general, `Optional` is an abstract class, and it has 2 concrete classes, one is `Some` that describes that has a value, another is `None` that describes that has no values. `Optional` can force users to consider whether the instance has a value or no.

 ### `Optional` in TypeScript

-To build `Optional`, you can easily achieve by using `Union types`, and furthermore `Discriminated unions`
+To build `Optional`, you can easily achieve by using `Union types`, and `Discriminated unions`

 ```typescript
 type Some<T> = Readonly<{